Hoosier Auditions

 Piano Solo: Early Elementary

-Alternate: Katherine Xia; Student of Karina Cohen
+Winner: Katherine Xia; Student of Karina Cohen

 Piano Solo: Elementary

-Winner: Sana Torii; Student of Karen Taylor
+Alternate: Felicia Xie; Student of Karen Taylor

-Alternate: Zoe Cha; Student of Robert Palmer
+Alternate: Francis L Huang; Student of Robert Palmer

 Honorable Mention: Caroline Song; Student of Galit Gertsenzon